Flare-it

 Options

-An options page allows selection of a 25% allowance for seating position, and a content allowance of either 15% for music or 30% for Home Theatre, for both boundary and core chuffing.
+An options page allows selection of a 25% allowance for seating position, and a content allowance of either 15% for music or 30% for Home Theatre for both boundary layer and core turbulence.

 The default options are to include allowances for seating position and masking by content (HT), when determining boundary layer chuffing, but to use no allowances when determining limiting velocity.
-This allows smaller flares and minimises compression.
+This allows smaller flares whilst avoiding compression.

 Filesize 258,048 bytes